Composite Decking Cost

 Pros

-- ✔ Clean, shiny finish in a variety of colours and designs.
+- ✔ Clean, shiny finish, available in various colours and designs.

 Cons